forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 > My knowledge of adenoviruses and how transfected RNA works and what it can cause is very limited.
 However, I am not sure whether anybody understands RNA.
 RNA can do a lot.
 In public discussions about 'mRNA' vaccine safety, views, outdated for decades are widespread e.g. that RNA is always degraded fast and that it is only used to message protein-encodings:
 > * RNA is always degraded fast?
 This is *wrong*.
 E.g. ribosomes largely consists of RNA.
 Many viruses including coronaviruses encode their genome in RNA, when RNA would be degraded fast, there wouldn't be many RNA viruses.
 > * RNA is  just a messenger for protein translation?
-Not completely wrong, since a small fraction of all RNA is indeed used to message proteins but RNA does much more and most RNA has other functions than to encode proteins.
+Not completely wrong, since a small fraction of all RNA is indeed used to message proteins but RNA does much more.
+Most RNA has other functions than to encode proteins.

 > I am thankful to be informed when and which of the points below are wrong or the safety regarding them is known.